 The SIGIR Executive Committee has decided to forge closer ties between ACM Transactions on Information Systems (TOIS), which is the “house journal” of SIGIR and the SIGIR-sponsored conferences: SIGIR, CHIIR, and ICTIR.
 We are excited to announce that authors of papers published in TOIS will be invited to present the work at one of the SIGIR-sponsored conferences.

-This year, 2017, is the first year that we are experimenting with this tighter connection between SIGIR, its conferences and its journal: CHIIR 2017 and SIGIR 2017 both include presentations of papers published in TOIS during 2016 (volume 34).
+Since 2017, we are experimenting with this tighter connection between SIGIR, its conferences and its journal: CHIIR 2017 and SIGIR 2017 both include presentations of papers published in TOIS during 2016 (volume 34).
 In 2018 authors who published a paper in TOIS volume 35 will be invited to present at one of the SIGIR-sponsored conferences.

 The process is organized as follows.